 - AdhoMukhaSvanasana (Downward-Facing Dog Pose)

-Practicing these yoga asanas help you release tension as well as stiffness in the body.
-Since immobility in the joints is one of the main cause of arthritis.
-These poses not only bring movement in the joints but also improve their functions and flexibility.
+Practicing these yoga asanas will help you release tension and stiffness in the body.
+As stiffness in the joints is one of the main causes of arthritis.
+These poses not only bring movement in the joints but also improve their functioning and flexibility.
 Moreover, practicing these asanas improves the overall health of an arthritis patient.
-It also enhances body posture, lowers stress and anxiety levels, detoxifies the mind and body, promotes weight loss, builds muscles, helps you sleep better, etc.
+It also improves posture, reduces stress and anxiety levels, detoxifies the body and mind, promotes weight loss, builds muscles, helps you sleep better, etc.